slbonanno/perturb-seq-norman2019/README.md

 I also looked at whether activation strength related to how well-represented or how strongly-tagged (guide UMI count) a target was:

 ![Screen characterization](results/figures/screen_characterization.png)
-*RFigure 2.
+*Figure 2.
 Screen-wide penetrance, statistical power, and guide dosage effects.

 (A) Distribution of penetrance (fraction of a target's cells with expression above the control mean) across all 102 single-gene targets.
 Most targets show penetrance well below 1.0, confirming that a responder/non-responder split is warranted before downstream (perturbed vs ctrl-guide cells) DE analysis.